Planning enforcement

 Planning Enforcement Register

-Redbridge is currently working on a digital solution to providing a Planning Enforcement Register, our team hope to have this ready by summer 2024.
+Redbridge is currently working on a digital solution to providing a Planning Enforcement Register, our team hope to have this ready by the end of 2024.
 In the meantime, copies of all planning enforcement notices served in the last five years are available below.

 Enforcement notices part 1 (15MB)